 With so many options available, it wasn't easy to determine a Best Stackable container for clothing storage.
 But the Sorbus Storage Bins rose to the top because of the thoughtful details.
-For example, we love how you can conveniently access contents from the top or the front, the transparent window, label slot, inner metal frame, and the attached handle.
+For example, we love how you can conveniently access contents from the top or the front, the transparent window, the label slot, the inner metal frame, and the attached handle.

 Price at time of publish: $23 for 2

-Best for Shoes: StorageLab Under Bed Shoe Storage Organizer
+StorageLab Under Bed Shoe Storage Organizer

 Capacity for 24 pairs of shoes in two bins